fininhop/free-code-camp/algorithms/find-the-longest-word-in-a-string.md

 else{
 //Now, the variable (bigger) has a value.
 //Therefore, if the current word has more characters than the largest word above (bigger) has?
-//The variable (bigger) is updated to the largest. if(bigger < val.length) bigger = val.length;
+//The variable (bigger) is updated with the largest value. if(bigger < val.length) bigger = val.length;
 ```